angband/angband/docs/hacking/compiling.rst

 Debug build
 ~~~~~~~~~~~

 **WARNING** this build is intended primarily for debugging purposes.
-It might have a somewhat slower performance, higher memory requirements and panic saves don't alvays work (in case of a crash there is a higher chance of losing progress).
+It might have a somewhat slower performance, higher memory requirements and panic saves don't always work (in case of a crash there is a higher chance of losing progress).

 When debugging crashes it can be very useful to get more information about *what exactly* went wrong.
 There are many tools that can detect common issues and provide useful information.
 Two such tools that are best used together are AddressSanitizer (ASan) and UndefinedBehaviorSanitizer (UBSan).
 To use them you'll need to enable them when compiling angband::